NN Archive

 ## Model Executable(s)

-The model executable(s) constitutes the actual model used for inference.
+The model executable(s) constitute the actual model used for inference.
 If the archive is destined for conversion, the file(s)

-needs to be in one of the Modelconverter supported formats:
+need to be in one of the formats supported by

 * ONNX (.onnx),